Lectures on LHC Physics: Higgs physics

-The dots stand for higher-dimensional terms which might or might not be there.
+The dots stand for higher--dimensional terms which might or might not be there.
 We will have a look at them in Section~\ref{sec:higgs_pot}.
 Some of them are not forbidden by any symmetry, but they are not realized at tree level in the Standard Model either.
-The minimum of this potential occurs at $H=0$.
-But as mentioned already, we will have the entire Section~\ref{sec:higgs_pot} on the Higgs potential.
+The minimum of this potential occurs at $H=0$, but this potential is not actually needed to give mass to gauge bosons and fermions.
+Therefore, we postpone a detailed study of the Higgs potential to Section~\ref{sec:higgs_pot}.

 Let us recall one last time how we got to the Higgs mechanism from a static gauge invariant theory, the $\s$ model.
 From an effective field theory point of view we can introduce the Goldstone modes and with them gauge boson masses without introducing a fundamental Higgs scalar.
 All we need is the finite vacuum expectation value for $\s$ to spontaneously break electroweak symmetry.
-For this symmetry breaking we do not care about quantum fluctuations of the $\s$ field, \ie we do not distinguish between the invariant $\tr \sdag \s$ and its expectation value.
+For this symmetry breaking we do not care about quantum fluctuations of the $\s$ field, which means we do not distinguish between the invariant $\tr (\sdag \s)$ and its expectation value.
 Any properties of the $\s$ field as a quantum field are left to the ultraviolet completion, which has to decide for example if $\s$ is a fundamental or composite field.
 This way, the Higgs field could just be one step in a ladder built out of effective theories.
-Such a non-fundamental Higgs field is the basis for so-called strongly interacting light Higgs models where the Higgs field is a light composite field with a different canonical normalization as compared to a fundamental scalar.
+Such a non--fundamental Higgs field is the basis for so-called strongly interacting light Higgs models where the Higgs field is a light composite field with a different canonical normalization as compared to a fundamental scalar.

 Counting degrees of freedom we should be able to write $\s$ as a complex doublet with four degrees of freedom, three of which are eaten Goldstones and one is the fundamental Higgs scalar.
-For example, we can write
+On the pure Goldstone side we can choose for example between the linear representation of Eq.\eqref{eq:higgs_goldstone_lin} and the non--linear representation of Eq.\eqref{eq:higgs_goldstone_exp}.
+If we extend the linear representation and for now ignore the normalization we find

-The last step is just another way to write the $2 \times 2$ matrix as a bi-doublet in terms of the two $SU(2)$ doublets containing the physical Higgs field and the Goldstone modes for the massive vector bosons $W$ and $Z$
+The last step is just another way to write the $2 \times 2$ matrix as a bi-doublet in terms of the two $SU(2)_L$ doublets containing the physical Higgs field and the Goldstone modes for the massive vector bosons $W$ and $Z$,